Contents

 • Smart Inbox groups related tickets by order, customer, or issue type

 Pricing: Plans start at $39/month.
-Free trial available.
+Free trial available, no card required.

 2. Gorgias (best for Shopify-focused DTC brands)

 Gorgias targets eCommerce businesses with a strong focus on Shopify and Shopify Plus stores.
-The platform emphasises turning support interactions into revenue opportunities by tracking conversions originating from support conversations.
+The platform’s pitch is turning support interactions into revenue opportunities by tracking conversions originating from support conversations.

 Key strengths: